richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 ## Objective high-output qualities of 10x Programmers

-To show my induction of my conclusion, I will make the argument that creating meaningful and appropriately architect product features has objective requirements:
+To show my induction of my conclusion, I will make the argument that creating meaningful and appropriately architected product features has objective requirements:

 * time to do the work
 * a desire to do the work and learn